MEET THE PROS

 ATP Titles: 10 Career ATP Tour doubles career titles: Monte Carlo, Estoril, Nottingham, Long Island and Bologna (2).

 Grand Slams: 1993 French Open Doubles Champion (with brother Murphy).

 Luke was born in Grayling, MI.
-The better half of the tennis’ rock n’ roll tennis brothers, Luke’s nickname is “Dual Hand Luke” based on his ability to play both left and right-handed.
+The better half of the tennis’ rock n’ roll Tennis Brothers, he earned the nickname “Dual Hand Luke” based on his ability to play both left and right-handed.
 He is currently the Director of Racquet Sports at West Side Tennis Club in Forest Hills, NY.
-Luke also provides color commentary for ESPN and ESPN2 broadcasts on the ATP Tour.
-He also travels the world as an instructor, motivational speaker, and ambassador for the game
+Luke also provides color commentary for ESPN and ESPN2 broadcasts on the ATP Tour and travels the world as an instructor, motivational speaker, and ambassador for the game.

 JESSE WITTEN – NAPLES, FL (6.5)